gridsome/gridsome.org/docs/plugin-api.md

 module.exports = MyPlugin
 ```

-The file can also export a class:
+The file can also export a class instead.

 ```js
 class MyPlugin {